Tell Your Story Walking is a collection of creative work by Syracuse University honors students and alumni, curated by current honors students.

 A note to those who may be wondering why this website and magazine is called Tell Your Story Walking.

-Back in 2011, I introduced a creative nonfiction writing course in SU’s Honors Program in which students write stories about their lives—their childhoods, families, hometowns, travels, and more.
+Back in 2011, I introduced a creative nonfiction writing course in Syracuse’s Renée Crown University Honors Program in which students write stories about their lives—their childhoods, families, hometowns, travels, and more.

 I called the course Tell Your Story Walking, after a song by Deb Talan.
 (As it happens, she in turn adopted this phrase from another source—Jonathan Lethem’s detective novel Motherless Brooklyn.)

 Over the years the Tell Your Story Walking course has inspired some great writing—vivid, thoughtful, and heartfelt, with the clear ring of personal truth.
-These stories sparked a conversation within the Honors Program about how this work deserved an audience beyond our classroom, in the broader campus community and beyond.
+These stories sparked a conversation within the honors program about how this work deserved a wider audience, in the campus community and beyond.
 Which is why we created the Tell Your Story Walking magazine and website.

-In 2020, a group of students edited and produced all the content for an inaugural edition through a new honors course.
+In 2020, a group of undergraduate students edited and published all the content for an inaugural edition through a new honors course (titled Producing a Creative Nonfiction Anthology).
 Right away they expanded the project beyond its roots in creative nonfiction writing, to encompass visual art, multimedia, and more.

-In 2021 came a second edition of Tell Your Story Walking, and as I write a new group of students is at work on the third edition, putting their own stamp on this publication—and continuing the good work of sharing the diverse voices and stories of this community.
+In 2021 came a second edition of Tell Your Story Walking, and as I write a new group of students is completing the third edition, putting their own stamp on this publication—and continuing the good work of sharing the diverse voices and stories of this community.

 —Jeffrey Pepper Rodgers